United for Hungary: Primary elections

 The party presidents agreed to set up a joint programme in the interests of the country and considered the institution of primary elections to be a legitimate tool for the selection of individual candidates in addition to the negotiated path.
 Not only individual joint candidates were decided by primary, but also the person of the joint prime ministerial candidate.

 The opposition primary was held between 18 and 28 September 2021 (first round) and 10–16 October 2021 (second round), it was the first countrywide primary election in the political history of Hungary.
 106 local candidates were elected to be the joint candidates of the participating opposition parties.

 Non-partisan candidate Péter Márki-Zay was elected as prime ministerial candidate of the united opposition.

 Selection of list candidates

-The full list of candidates that will make up the joint list of United for Hungary are yet to be announced.
-Some participating parties, including MSZP, LMP, Momentum and Dialogue for Hungary have already put forward a list of their preferred candidates for the joint list.
+Some participating parties, including MSZP, LMP, Momentum and Dialogue for Hungary have already put forward a list of their preferred candidates for the joint list prior to the full list of candidates for the joint list of United for Hungary being announced.

+2022 election results

+United for Hungary lost the 2022 elections.

+Some analysts claimed that the majority of Jobbik voters turned out for Fidesz or Mi Hazánk instead of the united opposition.
+Márki-Zay shared this assessment, admitting that the united opposition may have lost up to "two thirds" of Jobbik voters.
+Other opposition leaders could not immediately agree on how to assess their defeat.

+DK leader Ferenc Gyurcsány and Jobbik leader Péter Jakab blamed Márky-Zay, while Bernadett Szél and Ákos Hadházy did not.
+Péter Ungár claimed that while it was a "strategic mistake" for a center-left alliance to nominate the conservative Márky-Zay, the united opposition's "elitist" rhetoric may have hurt it with rural voters even in traditionally left-leaning constituencies.